KaterinaLook/LazyWalletSpring/README.md

 - Enhanced UI

 Authors
-Created by Kateryna Lukianenko & Andrey ? as part of a Java course.
+Created by Kateryna Lukianenko & Andrey Ermakov as part of a Java course.

 🎓 "LazyWallet – a wallet that does everything for you!"